pinksharkapps/deep/README.md

 ## Mini Game 1
 "Pointsman": decide if the pedestrian can cross the road.

-The game will make your kids to know this rule wery well.
+The game will automate the skill of acting according to pointsman's signals.

 <img width="1047" alt="Screenshot 2023-05-10 at 11 01 16" src="https://github.com/pinksharkapps/deep/assets/116499783/50bc7dd3-f2b4-49fd-9322-589f79fa5929">